Zaldibar: Hydrography

-Transports
+Transport

 The main road communication of Zaldibar is the N-634 which crosses the town from east to west.
 The AP-8 highway also crosses the municipality but cannot be accessed from it; the nearest accesses are in Durango and Ermua.
-Both roads connect Zaldibar with the rest of Biscay (and its capital, Bilbao) and the province of Gipuzkoa (and its capital, Donostia).
+Both roads connect Zaldibar with the rest of Biscay (and its capital, Bilbao) and the province of Gipuzkoa (and its capital, San Sebastián).

-Zaldibar has a station of the narrow-gauge regional railways, Euskotren Trena, which connects the town with other major municipalities and cities like Bilbao, Amorebieta-Etxano, Durango, Eibar, Donostia and Hendaye.
+Zaldibar has a station of the narrow-gauge regional railways, Euskotren Trena, which connects the town with other major municipalities and cities like Bilbao, Amorebieta-Etxano, Durango, Eibar, San Sebastián and Hendaye.